Dohunmin/website/README.md

 ---

 ## About
-Hi 🙌🏻 I'm an M.Sc. student in the Department of Immersive Media Engineering at Sungkyunkwan University and a member of [Data eXperience Lab](https://sites.google.com/view/dxlab/intro?authuser=0), advised by [Eunil Park](https://sites.google.com/view/dxlab/members/eunil-park-ph-d?authuser=0).
+Hi 🙌🏻 I'm a M.Sc. student in the Department of Immersive Media Engineering at Sungkyunkwan University and a member of [Data eXperience Lab](https://sites.google.com/view/dxlab/intro?authuser=0), advised by [Eunil Park](https://sites.google.com/view/dxlab/members/eunil-park-ph-d?authuser=0).

 I have a strong interest in **Human-Computer Interaction (HCI)**, **User Experience (UX)**, and **Agentic AI systems**.
 My work focuses on AI-driven interaction systems and data-informed UX research, with applications in **digital health**, **Human–Robot Interaction**, and **intelligent agents**.